cleanlab/multiannotator-benchmarks/README.md

 This repository is only for intended for scientific purposes.
 To apply the CROWDLAB algorithm to your own multi-annotator data, you should instead use [the implementation](https://docs.cleanlab.ai/stable/tutorials/multiannotator.html) from the official [cleanlab](https://github.com/cleanlab/cleanlab) library.

+Code to benchmark methods for active learning with multiple data annotators can be found in the [active_learning_benchmarks](active_learning_benchmarks) folder.

 ## Install Dependencies